 Nate Williams had been immersed in IoT for some time.
 He’s been the CMO and head of business at Greenwave Systems (an early IoT platform company), a senior director of marketing and business development at Google subsidiary Motorola Mobility (following its acquisition of 4Home where he was CMO & head of business).
 He helped August build its Access program that lets other companies use August’s locks to deliver services inside your home.
+If you’re an entrepreneur setting up an office, take a look at these affordable Photocopiers.

 Now he is an entrepreneur-in-residence at Kleiner Perkins, and since the industrial internet is the new hotness in both VC and M&A, I asked him a few questions about it role.
 His answers have been edited.